Is there a pain free death?

 Are There Any Painless Suicide Methods?

 The simple answer is no. I understand that your instinct now is to click off this page and keep looking, but STOP.
 Wait.
 Just stay a few minutes.
-The problem with suicide methods is that 97% of the time, they fail.
+The problem with suicide methods is that up to 97% of the time, they fail.
 And that is just the completely committed “I want to die right now this second” group.
 Suicide is painful and messy and horrifying – and I completely understand if you are sitting here thinking “yes, well so is my life” – I have been there.

 One of the most common things our members say when they first join SF is ‘I am too much of a coward to go through with it”.
 Not killing yourself isn’t cowardly.
 Not killing yourself isn’t weak or spineless.
 It is okay to scream for help at the top of your lungs right now – you deserve help and nobody can do this alone.